Formation and Evolution of the G20

 UPSC angle: G20 Brazil 2024 — Global Alliance Against Hunger and Poverty (148 endorsers), Rio Declaration, progressive taxation proposal.
 Next in sequence: G20 South Africa 2025.

-G20 South Africa Presidency 2025 — India's Engagement
+G20 South Africa Presidency 2025 — Summit Outcomes (Johannesburg, 22–23 November 2025)

-Troika Continuity — India-Brazil-South Africa Sequence
+Troika Continuity — India-Brazil-South Africa-USA Sequence

-The G20 Troika (current, previous, and upcoming presidency holders) through 2025 is: India (2023) — Brazil (2024) — South Africa (2025).
-This means India has remained in the Troika throughout 2023–2025, giving India sustained influence in shaping G20 agendas across three consecutive presidencies.
-India used this position to ensure continued focus on debt relief, digital infrastructure (GBA — Global Biofuel Alliance; Infrastructure Investment Trust models), and development finance reform.
+The G20 Troika (current, previous, and upcoming presidency holders) through 2025 was: India (2023) — Brazil (2024) — South Africa (2025).
+India remained in the Troika throughout 2023–2025, giving India sustained influence across three consecutive presidencies.

 India's Continuing G20 Legacy — Global Biofuel Alliance and GBA Progress